 Some gardeners mulch their yard seasonally, by picking a time in spring where the soil is at the right temperature.
 Seasonal mulching is not as necessary in Central Texas because we do not get extreme winters, but in areas that get snow, mulch should be applied in spring.

-Spring is the best time to apply mulch because the soil is warming up from winter and will need additional nutrients to jump start from the plant’s hibernation.
+Spring is the best time to apply mulch because the soil is warming up from winter and will need additional nutrients to jump-start from the plant’s hibernation.
 Mulch does not need to be applied in fall because natural organic material like leaves and twigs will cover areas of the ground.
-Leaving naturally occurring organic material leaving into winter is ideal to make sure that the soil has an insulating layer preventing from frost root damage.
+Leaving naturally occurring organic material leaving into winter is ideal to make sure that the soil has an insulating layer preventing frost root damage.

 Where To Apply Mulch